-- (1) On a daily basis, the disposal operator should check and record the measurement results of external exposure described in 4, for workers whose daily external exposure dose may exceed 1mSv. - (2) The disposal operator should use the measurement results in 4 to calculate the following exposure dose by using the method specified in Article 3 of the measurement notification, and record and keep them for thirty years.
+- (1) On a daily basis, the disposal operator should check and record the measurement results of external exposure described in 4, for workers whose daily external exposure dose may exceed 1 mSv. - (2) The disposal operator should use the measurement results in 4 to calculate the following exposure dose by using the method specified in Article 3 of the measurement notification, and record and keep them for 30 years.
 It should be noted, however, that this should not apply when the records are transferred to the organization designated by Minister of Health, Labour and Welfare (Radiation Effects Association) after keeping them for five years.
 In this case, Form 1 should be available as an example of the record form. - a.
-The sum of every three months, every year, and every five years of the effective doses for men, or women who were diagnosed with no possibility of pregnancy (the sum of every three months and every year for those whose annual effective doses have not exceeded 20mSv for five years) - b.
-The sum of every month and every three months of the effective doses for women (except those who were diagnosed with no possibility of pregnancy) (the sum of every three months and every year for those whose monthly effective doses have not exceeded 1.7mSv for a month) - c.
-The sum of every three months and every year of the equivalent doses per body organ - d.
-The sums of effective dose from internal exposure and equivalent dose that a pregnant woman receives on the surface of her abdomen every month, and during pregnancy
+The sum of every three months, every year, and every five years of the effective doses for men, or women who were diagnosed with no possibility of pregnancy (the sum of

-- (3) The disposal operator should notify workers of the records regarding (1) and (2) without delay. - (4) The disposal operator should transfer the records stated in (2) to the institution designated by Minister of Health, Labour and Welfare (Radiation Effects Association) when terminating its business.
+- every three months and every year for those whose annual effective doses have not exceeded 20 mSv for five years) - b.
+The sum of every month and every three months of the effective doses for women (except those who were diagnosed with no possibility of pregnancy) (the sum of every three months and every year for those whose monthly effective doses have not exceeded 1.7 mSv for a month) - c.
+The sum of every three months and every year of the equivalent doses per body organ (for the equivalent doses to the crystalline lens of the eye, the sum of every three months, every year, and every five years) - d.
+The sums of effective dose from internal exposure and equivalent dose that a pregnant woman receives on the surface of her abdomen every month, and during pregnancy - (3) The disposal operator should notify workers of the records regarding (1) and (2) without delay. - (4) The disposal operator should transfer the records stated in (2) to the institution designated by Minister of Health, Labour and Welfare (Radiation Effects Association) when terminating its business.